XIVN1987/DRTTView/README.md

 # DRTTView
 SEGGER-RTT Client for DAPLink (CMSIS-DAP)

-to run this software, you need python 3.6, pyqt5, pyqtchart and a usb backend (hidapi or pywinusb for windows, pyusb for linux, hidapi for mac)
+to run this software, you need python 3.6, pyqt5, pyqtchart, pyusb for CMSIS-DAPv2 and another usb-backend for CMSIS-DAPv1 (hidapi or pywinusb for windows, hidapi for mac, pyusb for linux)

 wave show:
 ![](https://github.com/XIVN1987/RTTView/blob/master/截屏.gif)